MichaelSchneeberger/rxbp/README.md

 A *Flowable* is used when some asynchronous stage cannot process the data fast enough, or needs to synchronize the data with some other event.
-Let's take the `collect_flowables` operator for instance.
+Let's take the `zip` operator for instance.
 It gets elements from two or more sources and emits a tuple once it received one element from each source.
 But what happens if one source emits the elements before the others do?
-Without back-pressure, the `collect_flowables` operation has to buffer the elements until it receives data from the other sources.
+Without back-pressure, the `zip` operation has to buffer the elements until it receives data from the other sources.
 This might be ok depending on how much data needs to be buffered.
-But often we can not risk having too much data buffered somewhere in our stream, which might lead to an out of memory exception.
-Therefore, it is better to back-pressure data sources until that data is actually needed.
+But sometimes we can not risk having too much data buffered somewhere in our stream, which might lead to an out of memory exception.
+In this case, back-pressure holds the data back until it is actually needed.

 The advantage of a RxPY Observable is that it is generally faster